Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Methodology

 We formulate the target task as an aerial VPR problem under unknown and variable flight altitudes.
 Given a query image \(I_{\text{in}}\) captured by an airborne platform at an unknown altitude, the goal is to estimate its relative altitude and retrieve the corresponding map tiles from a geo-referenced database constructed at a normalized altitude.

 As illustrated in Fig.~\ref{fig:full_process}, the proposed framework consists of two core modules: a relative altitude estimation module and a VPR module, which jointly process \(I_{\text{in}}\) in a two-stage pipeline.
-The altitude estimation module infers the airborne platform’s relative altitude $H$ as \(\hat{H}\).
-This estimation guides an altitude-adaptive cropping of \(I_{\text{in}}\) to align its spatial scale with the reference map tiles.
-The VPR module then retrieves candidate reference images via a classification-based retrieval pipeline, denoted as \(\mathrm{AVPR}\).
+The altitude estimation module estimates the airborne platform's relative altitude as \(\hat{H}\).
+Here, \(\mathrm{Spat2Freq}\) maps an input image to its frequency-domain representation, \(\mathrm{AC}\) returns an altitude-class probability vector, and \(\mathrm{AltClassify}\) maps that vector to the center altitude of its highest-probability class.
+This estimation guides the cropping operator \(\mathrm{Crop}\), which normalizes \(I_{\text{in}}\) to the canonical scale.
+The VPR module then retrieves candidate reference images via an altitude-adaptive visual place recognition pipeline, denoted by \(\mathrm{AVPR}\).
 Formally, the process is defined by the following operations:

 and